VanyaGPT/n8n-context/README.md

 ### Files and structure

-* [`custom.md`](https://github.com/VanyaGPT/n8n-context/blob/main/custom.md) — latest instructions submitted by users through the [@VanyaGPTn8nContextBot](https://t.me/VanyaGPTn8nContextBot) bot
+* [`prompts/`](https://github.com/VanyaGPT/n8n-context/tree/main/prompts) — main prompts and instructions
-* [`base.md`](https://github.com/VanyaGPT/n8n-context/blob/main/base.md) — the base system prompt for step-by-step JSON flow generation
-* [`examples/`](https://github.com/VanyaGPT/n8n-context/tree/main/examples) — real and synthetic JSON flow examples
+* [`workflows/`](https://github.com/VanyaGPT/n8n-context/tree/main/workflows) — real and synthetic JSON flow examples
-* [`context7-source.md`](https://github.com/VanyaGPT/n8n-context/blob/main/context7-source.md) — imported context from [context7](https://context7.com/n8n-io/n8n-docs?tokens=87961), updated automatically and regularly
+* [`snippets/`](https://github.com/VanyaGPT/n8n-context/tree/main/snippets) — useful code snippets and configurations

 ---

 ### Bot [@VanyaGPTn8nContextBot](https://t.me/VanyaGPTn8nContextBot)

-* all submitted instructions go into [`custom.md`](https://github.com/VanyaGPT/n8n-context/blob/main/custom.md)
+* all submitted instructions go into corresponding folders
 * the bot checks that there are no duplicate prompts or examples
 * if your instruction already exists, the bot will tell you

-alternatively: you can submit a pull request directly if you don’t want to use the bot or need a more complex format than plain text.
+alternatively: you can submit a pull request directly if you don't want to use the bot or need a more complex format than plain text.

 ---